-Charges filed upon apprehension also include serious felony crimes such as assault with a deadly weapon, drug violations, burglary, child endangerment, felon in possession of a firearm, resisting arrest by force or violence, attempted murder, and carjacking.
-In 10.1 percent of all CHP involved pursuit related suspect apprehensions, one of these eight felony crimes is listed as the most serious crime charged and accounts for 5.9 percent of all CHP involved pursuits.
-Since this data only includes the one specific crime identified to be the most serious crime charged, the actual number of times these violations was charged may be higher.
+Charges filed upon apprehension also include serious felony crimes such as: assault with a deadly weapon, felony drug violations, felony DUI, burglary, felon in possession of a firearm, armed robbery, child endangerment, kidnapping, and resisting arrest by force or violence.
+In 10.4 percent of all CHP involved pursuit related suspect apprehensions, one of these nine felony crimes is listed as the most serious crime charged and accounts for 5.5 percent of all CHP involved pursuits.
+Since this data only includes the one specific crime identified to be the most serious crime charged, the actual number of times these violations were charged may be higher.